Curing units, is there a universal one that cures all gels? Should you buy one for every brand, you own?

-And just know, on a little side note, that a gel is not cured completely just because it has hardened.
+And just know, on a bit of side note, that a gel is not cured entirely just because it has hardened.

 This is literally a visual inspection of where the bulbs are at.
-Is there enough at the front and back of the lamp, is there one by the thumbs.
-Is there a lot of bulbs period.
-Because LED bulbs are position specific, you literally can test that your bulbs are at a prime location where your fingernails will sit simply by putting your hand inside and ensuring there is a bulb right over the nails.
+Is there enough at the front and back of the lamp?
+Is there one by the thumbs?
+Are there a lot of bulbs?
+Period.
+Because LED bulbs are explicitly positioned, you can test that your bulbs are at a prime location where your fingernails will sit.
+Simply put your hand inside and ensure a bulb is right over the nails.

-So after narrowing down my brands those are my 3 buying factors power, wavelength range, and amount and position of bulbs.
+So after narrowing down my brands, those are my three buying factors power, wavelength range, and amount and position of bulbs.

-After these 3 factors I would then look at esthetics of the lamp if they are important to me, and my budget of course.
-Sometimes you buy a unit and it feels cheap, it doesn’t feel durable, it’s not acetone resistant, etc. etc…
+After these three factors, I would look at the esthetics of the lamp, if they are essential to me, and my budget.
+Sometimes you buy a unit, and it feels cheap, it doesn’t feel durable, it’s not acetone resistant, etc., etc…

-On another little side note before rapping up.
-Now that we’ve cleared up what we really mean when we are saying LED gels let me briefly talk about bulbs just so we’re fully cleared up on UV, DV, LED or CFL.
+On another little side note, before wrapping up.
+Now that we’ve clarified what we mean by LED gels let me briefly talk about bulbs just so we’re fully cleared up on UV, DV, LED, or CFL.

 So, LED refers to the bulb emitting the LIGHT, not the type of light that is being emitted.
-If you’ve been around the industry for a little while you may be familiar with long lamp bulbs, these types of long bulbs are actually called CFL and in our curing units way back when they emitted UV spectrum light.
+Suppose you’ve been around the industry for a while and may be familiar with long lamp bulbs.
+In that case, these kinds of long bulbs are called CFL, and in our curing units, way back when they emitted UV spectrum light.
 An LED bulb in our modern dual wave units emits both UV & DV light.

-Also in general, I’ve said this for years, and just based on my research there is some validity to it.
-If you have indeed bought a quality unit, either because you trust the manufacturer or you paid “good money” for it.
+I’ve said this for years, and based on my research, it has some validity.
+If you have indeed bought a quality unit, either because you trust the manufacturer or paid “good money” for it.
 When using it on products that are not the same brand, fully cure each layer for 60 secs.

-And unlike when the LED units first came out and we were being told that they will last about 5 years.
-Manufacturers have now learned that for whatever reason, lamps, the whole unit in other words, should be switched out every 2-3 years.
-So if you’re a fully booked tech go for that 2 year mark.
+And unlike when the LED units first came out, we were told they would last about five years.
+Manufacturers have now learned that, for whatever reason, lamps, the whole unit, in other words, should be switched out every 2-3 years.
+So if you’re a fully booked tech, go for that 2-year mark.

-Well… while I’d like to say that choosing a lamp is super easy, I think you definitely need to use a few or all of the factors covered in this video to make the best decision on a curing unit.
+While I’d like to say that choosing a lamp is super easy, I think you need to use a few or all of the factors covered today to make the best decision on a curing unit.

-Sometimes you may be able to find a replica of your manufacturer’s unit, say on Amazon, but just because the shell of the machine is the same, it does not mean the hardware inside are quality or even the same.
-Just like the parts in your vehicle, in your refrigerator, and other electronics vary in quality, so do the ones in your unit.
+Sometimes you may be able to find a replica of your manufacturer’s unit, say on Amazon.
+Still, just because the shell of the machine is the same, it does not mean the hardware inside is quality or even the same.
+Just like the parts in your vehicle, your refrigerator, and other electronics vary in quality, so do the ones in your unit.

-If you’re interested in either the Kokoist or Leafgel units that I use, I have made separate video reviews on each, I’ll also pop those links in the description box below for you along with other videos directly from the pros on this topic of lamps and also any current active product promo codes.
+If you’re interested in the Kokoist or Leafgel units I use, I have made separate video reviews on each.
+I’ll also pop those links here for you, along with other videos directly from the pros on this topic of lamps and also any current active product promo codes.

-Find me here again next week for Episode 5 of this series all about nail prep products needed with JG.
-That’s Monday @ 4pm EST, mark your calendar, hit the bell notification below, or join our email club to get a notification as soon as it goes LIVE.
+Find me again next week for Episode 5 of this series, all about nail prep products needed with JG.
+That’s Monday @ 4pm EST. Mark your calendar, or join our email club to get a notification as soon as it goes LIVE.